Folks were disappointed last month when JetBlue changed their free checked bag policy.

-- American Express Mercedes-Benz Platinum ($200 airline fee credit per calendar year, but you must choose JetBlue as your qualifying airline)
+- The Platinum Card® from American Express Exclusively for Mercedes-Benz ($200 airline fee credit per calendar year, but you must choose JetBlue as your qualifying airline)

-- American Express Premier Rewards Gold ($100 airline fee credit per calendar year, but you must choose JetBlue as your qualifying airline)
+- Premier Rewards Gold Card from American Express ($100 airline fee credit per calendar year, but you must choose JetBlue as your qualifying airline)

 - Citi Prestige ($250 airline fee credit per calendar year)